-Furthermore, if you are concerned about your SEO ranking, Google - world’s most widely used search engine - has made it mandatory for sites to be responsive to be considered for ranking within its system.
-The bottom line is, a responsive site is a necessity in order for you to compete in today’s tech savvy market.
+Furthermore, if you are concerned about your SEO ranking, Google - world’s most widely used search engine - has made it mandatory for sites to be responsive to be considered for a ranking within its system.
+The bottom line is, a responsive site is a necessity in order for you to compete in today’s tech-savvy market.

 2. Site Load Speed

-According to Neil Patel, a 1 second delay in page response can result up to 7% of decrease in sales and conversion.
+According to Neil Patel, a 1-second delay in page response can result in up to 7% the decrease in sales and conversion.